-Healthcare workers encounter a wide range of workplace hazards and many roles can be both emotionally and physically demanding.
-There is also an expectation for the NHS to be an exemplar in terms of promoting good health and supporting staff to lead healthy lifestyles.
+Healthcare workers encounter a wide range of workplace hazards and a number of roles can be both emotionally and physically demanding.
+There is also an expectation on the NHS to be an exemplar in terms of promoting good health and supporting staff to lead healthy lifestyles.

 The people best placed to make workplaces safer and healthier are the staff and managers who work in them.
-While we each have responsibilities for health and safety, we can do this much better when we work as a team - working together to achieve the shared aims of a workplace that is healthy and safe for all.
+While we each have responsibilities for health and safety, we can do this much better when we work as a team - working together to achieve shared aims of a workplace that is healthy and safe for all.

-The Health and Safety Executive (HSE) points to the benefits of worker involvement in relation to health, safety and wellbeing, including a more positive health and safety climate, better control and greater awareness of workplace risks.
-Furthermore, the Royal College of Physicians states that the engagement of staff and their representatives in workplace health and wellbeing initiatives is an important element to the success of such initiatives.
+The Health and Safety Executive point to the benefits of worker involvement in relation to health, safety and wellbeing including a more positive health and safety climate, better control and greater awareness of workplace risks.
+Furthermore, engagement of staff and their representatives in workplace health and wellbeing initiatives is an important element to the success of such initiatives.
+(Royal College of Physicians, 2012)